5 Questions to Ask When Building Your Member Value Proposition

 1. Who are you targeting for membership?

-Examining your current member data, along with what you already know about prospective members is essential in this step.
 If you’re not sure, ask!
-Send out surveys, ask questions on social media, or start discussions at live events.
+Send out surveys, ask questions on social media, or start discussions at live events to find out what benefits they are actually looking for.

 People pay more for membership in an organization that has credibility and visibility.
 What’s the visibility of your member services within the community you serve?
 If you properly communicate the value you deliver in your MVP, that equates to a membership that is worth more.

-The next step is taking the time to document, and articulate your MVP in a way that inspires members to engage.
-Include it in a prominent place on your website, and on your social media channels.
+The next step is taking the time to document and articulate your MVP in a way that inspires people to join.
+Include it in a prominent place on your website and on your social media channels.

 Share the vision with your team.
 They’re the front line and the face of your organization.
 Directors, staffers and volunteers all need to clearly understand the association’s MVP.